kpym/gm/README.md

       --hard-wraps        Render newlines as <br>.
       --xhtml             Render as XHTML.
-      --links-md2html     Convert links to local .md files to the corresponding .html. (default true) -h, --help              Print this help message.
+      --links-md2html     Convert links to local .md files to the corresponding .html. (default true) -q, --quiet             No errors, no info is printed.
+Return error code is still available.
+  -h, --help              Print this help message.

 ```